krishnageethika/certified-kubernetes-administrator-course/docs/02-Core-Concepts/20-Services.md

       ![srvnp2](../../images/srvnp2.PNG)

       #### A service with multiple pods
+-- To balance load accross three nodes it uses random algorith

       ![srvnp3](../../images/srvnp3.PNG)

       #### When Pods are distributed across multiple nodes

       ![srvnp4](../../images/srvnp4.PNG)

+     -- When we create a service, without us having to do any additional configuration k8's automatically creates a service that spans across all the nodes in the cluster and maps the target port to the same node port on all the nodes in the cluster.
+This way you can access the application using the IP of any node in the cluster and using the same port number which in this case is 30008.

  1. ClusterIP
     - In this case the service creates a **`Virtual IP`** inside the cluster to enable communication between different services such as a set of frontend servers to a set of backend servers.